 When ordering red tea, you may be surprised to find that sometimes you end up with a black tea instead of rooibos tea depending what region you are in.
 This is because in China, the term red tea is used to describe traditional black tea.
 For all intents and purposes, red tea in the Western world refers to rooibos tea.
 Rooibos tea does not contain any leaves from the Camellia sinensis tea plant so it is not a true tea.

 Rooibos tea—also known as red bush tea and African red tea—is an herbal tea made using the leaves of the Aspalathus linearis plant.
 Rooibos means “red bush” in Afrikaans and references the rich, deep crimson of rooibos tea.
-Rooibos tea is made using the long needle leaves, which are green when still growing on the plant and turn red during the fermentation process.
+Rooibos tea is made using the long needle leaves of the plant, which are green when still growing on the plant and turn red during the fermentation process.

 The Aspalathus linearis plant is native to South Africa and like most teas, contains high levels of polyphenols that provide an array of health benefits.
 Rooibos is grown mainly in the mountainous Cederberg region of South Africa in the Western Cape province.
 There are two types of rooibos tea: red rooibos and green rooibos.
 Red rooibos tea is oxidized and tastes more similar to black tea and oolong tea.
 Green rooibos tea is unoxidized and has similar flavor characteristics to green tea.

-Rooibos tea has a sweet, nutty flavor that is often compared to hibiscus tea and earthy tones that are similar to yerba mate teas.
-It is also described has having hints of caramel, vanilla and a smoky essence that is likened to tobacco.
+Rooibos tea has a sweet, nutty flavor that is often compared to hibiscus tea and earthy notes that are similar to yerba mate infusions.
+Rooibos is also described as having hints of caramel, vanilla and a smoky essence likened to tobacco.

 Rooibos tea contains vital minerals including calcium, iron, magnesium, zinc and alpha hydroxyl acid.
 As with most true teas and herbal teas, it also contains high levels of vitamin C along with powerful antioxidants such as aspalathin that offer extensive health benefits.
 Rooibos tea contains polyphenols that help to fight free radicals, keeping your body healthy and ready to tackle the day.